hsjoberg/lightning-box/README.md

 By utilizing the widely adopted protocols `LNURL-auth` and `LNURL-withdraw`, any supporting Lightning Wallet can use Lightning Box.
 Wallets that also support `LNURL-withdraw`'s [`balanceCheck`](https://github.com/fiatjaf/lnurl-rfc/blob/luds/14.md) can keep the Lightning Box as known service inside the wallet and easily withdraw from the box without leaving the wallet.

+For supporting wallets of `bLIP-TBD`, if the wallet is online, the `LNURL-pay` request will be forwarded to the wallet app via an LN P2P message, so that it can respond back with its own invoice.
+In this mode Lightning Box does not take the payment on behalf of the wallet.

 ## Build

 Lightning Box requires lnd as the Lightning backend right now, though the plan is to